alpha1892/alpha1892/README.md

 # Few key pointers:
 - 🔭 I’m currently working on Drupal projects
-- 🌱 I’m currently learning VueJS and AWS
+- 🌱 I’m currently learning ReactJS, VueJS and AWS
 - 👯 I’m looking to collaborate on anything interesting and different.
-- 💬 I'm interested know about RUST language
+- 💬 I'm interested know about GoLang and RUST.
 - ⚡ Spare Time: Would like to watch web series and play table tennis

 ### Connect with me: